Fabergé egg: History

 The House of Fabergé was founded by Gustav Fabergé in 1842 in St. Petersburg, Russia.
 The Fabergé egg was a later addition to the product line by his son, Peter Carl Fabergé.

-Prior to 1885, Tsar Alexander III gave his wife Empress Maria Feodorovna jeweled Easter eggs.
+Prior to 1885, Emperor Alexander III gave his wife Empress Maria Feodorovna jeweled Easter eggs.
 For Easter in 1883, before his coronation, Alexander III and Maria Feodorovna were given eggs, one of which contained a silver dagger and two skulls.
 The egg came with messages including "Christ is risen" and "You may crush us—but we Nihilists shall rise again!"

 Before Easter 1885, Alexander III's brother Grand Duke Vladimir Alexandrovich suggested that Peter Carl Fabergé create a jeweled egg.
 This type of egg is believed to have been inspired by an ivory hen egg made for the Danish Royal Collection in the 18th century.
 Known as the Hen Egg, it has a 2.5-inch outer enamel shell and a golden band around the middle.
 The egg opens to reveal a golden "yolk" within, which opened to reveal a golden hen sitting on golden straw.
 Inside the hen lay a miniature diamond replica of the Imperial crown and a ruby pendant, though these two elements have been lost.
 It was given to the tsarina on 1 May 1885.
 The egg cost 4,151 rubles.
-Six weeks later, the tsar made Fabergé the supplier to the Imperial Court.
+Six weeks later, the emperor made Fabergé the supplier to the Imperial Court.

 Maria was so delighted by the gift that Alexander appointed Fabergé a "goldsmith by special appointment to the Imperial Crown" and commissioned another egg the next year.
 After that, Peter Carl Fabergé was apparently given complete freedom to design future imperial Easter eggs, and their designs became more elaborate.
-According to Fabergé family lore, not even the Tsar knew what form they would take—the only requirements were that each contain a surprise, and that each be unique.
+According to Fabergé family lore, not even the emperor knew what form they would take—the only requirements were that each contain a surprise, and that each be unique.
 Once Fabergé had approved an initial design, the work was carried out by a team of craftsmen, among them Michael Perkhin, Henrik Wigström, and Erik August Kollin.